-Emily and Rowan have a connection, but that connection is not yet full defined.
-After their first night spent drinking Rowan wakes up feeling the worse for wear and with mysterious cuts on her forearm the question becomes how will it be defined?
+Emily and Rowan have a connection, but that connection is not yet fully defined.
+After their first night spent drinking, Rowan wakes up feeling the worse for wear, and with mysterious cuts on her forearm, the question becomes how will it be defined?

 Marshall and Beatty are both excellent in their parts, with Marshall taking down a road of sleepless paranoia and Beatty making sure that Emily never seems quite right.

 All of this is exacerbated by the remote setting of the story; the tiny family cabin set deep in the woods, further isolated by the winters snow, traps Rowan in an environment that is altogether warm and welcoming as well as unfamiliar and foreboding.
 Moses does an admirable job of letting the tension in the situation ratchet up slowly, and the location lends a lot to the character’s inner stories.